IndigoUnited/js-dejavu/README.md

 // create a new instance of person var indigo = new Person("Marco");
 console.log("A new indigo was born,", indigo.getName());
 ```

 This will make a `dejavu` global available for you.
 Remember to replace it with
 the _loose_ version before deploying.
 You can find it in
 `dist/regular/loose/dejavu.js`.

+Read further in order to check the syntax of `dejavu`, and also to check what
+is exactly supported.